Reese Witherspoon Busts A Move While Making Kerry Washington’s Green Smoothie Recipe

-Reese Witherspoon shared her favorite green smoothie recipe on her Instagram on Tuesday afternoon, pausing in the middle of her cheerful demonstration to bust a move.
+Reese Witherspoon shared her favorite green smoothie recipe on Instagram on Tuesday afternoon, pausing in the middle of her cheerful demonstration to bust a move.

 According to the actress, her Little Fires Everywhere co-star Kerry Washington first told her about the smoothie recipe when they sat near each other at an award show.
 She noticed that Washington’s skin looked amazing and asked her about her regime.